pipeforce/pipeforce.github.io/docs/api/utils.md

 ```

 ### concat(separator,collection)
-Concats the given list of objects using the given separator.
+Concatenates the given list of objects using the given separator.
 Ignores null items.

 #### Returns